sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 ## Interpretation

-The colour palette of the heatmap is such that higher enrichment values are a darker green and lower enrichment values are closer to white/light green.
-Any negative enrichment is given with a pink box.
-The actual values for the enrichment heatmap are also given and all information is printed to a csv file.
+The colour palette of the heatmap is such that higher enrichment values (>1) are redish and lower enrichment values (<1) are yellowish.
+Any negative enrichment or ridiculously high enrichment (>100) is given with a grey box.
+The actual values for the enrichment heatmap are also given in the outputted csv file (Enrichments.csv)

 Enrichment is defined as:
 > The proportion of SNP heritability explained divided by the proportion of